DarleneAntonino/FH_Scripting/README.md

 ## Installation/Prerequisites for your repository

 First of all, you want to install Python 3.
 Click the following Link (https://www.python.org/downloads/) and follow the instructions.

-To be able to connect to the database first run ‘python -m pip install mysql-connector-python’ in your Terminal.
+To be able to connect to the database first run

+> python -m pip install mysql-connector-python

+in your Terminal.
 It might will ask you to upgrade/update (at least on windows).
 Just run the provided command.
 Also make sure to run XAMPP and start Apache and MySQL!
 Otherwise you won’t be able to connect to the database.
 It is also recommended to prepare a text file in the directory you store the script in.
 The content of this yourFilename.txt can be chosen freely by you.
 Nonetheless you want to either enter the name of an author, actor, politician,… or a keyword or even a whole quote.
 Remember you can enter multiple values, but you must use a new line for every value.
 We included an example file in the project.